ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/powershell-windows-endpoint-triage-and-system-inspection/workflow-execution.md

   <em>Figure 9</em>
 </p>

-#### Objective 4.4.2 — Step 4-b: enumerate contents and pivot into the suspicious directory
+(Step 2): enumerate contents and pivot into the suspicious directory

 I listed the contents with `Get-ChildItem` and identified a directory called `hidden-treasure-chest`.
 I then changed into that directory using `Set-Location`, ran `Get-ChildItem` again, and located the file `big-treasure.txt`.
 This is an example of how basic enumeration can quickly surface artifacts that do not match a typical user profile structure.